libdwarf

 Those functions allow starting at byte 0 of the section and provide a length so you can calculate the next section offset to call or refer to.

-Keep in mind that register values correspond to columns in the theoretical fully complete table of a row per pc and a column per register.
+Keep in mind that register values correspond to columns in the theoretical fully complete line table of a row per pc and a column per register.

 There is no time or space penalty in setting Undefined_Value, Same_Value, and CFA_Column much larger than the Table_Size.